 Which makes it an oxymoron as far as reality goes, but a delightful metaphor for fiction.

-together; being recognised; being shaped; being disgarded; taking us somewhere (not that I know where, but somewhere).
+What is fiction if not an amorphous, ever changing pattern of bits of things (molecules and particles) coming together; being recognised; being shaped; being disgarded; taking us somewhere (not that I know where, but somewhere).
 Sometimes fictions speak to each other, like Mitchell’s stories do; often

 they change aspect, like clouds, depending on how you look at them.